DeepLearningIntern/Task1-LearnLatex/README.md

 # Task1-LearnLatex
-First task in this internship to learn Latex
+First task in this internship to learn Latex and submit a one paper made using Latex discriping the Artificial Intelligence